-We’re coming into that spooky time of year, and it got us thinking about some of our darker attractions.
 Australia’s Golden Outback is full of history and amazing stories, and some of those tales have led to paranormal experiences for many!
-As we get ready for Halloween, we thought we’d share with you some of the most haunted and spooky places in the Golden Outback.
-Why not pack up the car and go for a Halloween road trip… if you dare!
+We know some of you love the spookier side of our region, so we thought we’d share with you some of the most haunted and spooky places in the Golden Outback.

 Whilst not haunted, there are a couple of Ghost Towns in our region.
 You probably won’t see Casper, but you will certainly get an eerie feeling as you wander around these abandoned towns.

 Gwalia was another town that thrived when the Sons of Gwalia Gold Mine was in operation, but in December 1963, when the mine closed unexpectedly, almost all the residents left town.
 Nowadays it’s a living museum where you can wander through the old cottages and shops where people used to live.

 A very special attraction is Hoover House, now a guest house, but originally built in 1898 as a home for the mine manager Herbert Hoover, who later became the 31st President of the United States of America.
 Hoover designed the Oregon headframe, now a landmark at the Museum, which is believed to be the only wooden incline headframe left in Australia.

 Broad Arrow is now a ghost town, about half an hour outside of Kalgoorlie Boulder.
 All that remains of the community now is a pub, the Broad Arrow.
 This is a hotspot for locals and tourists who love stopping by for a Broady Burger, a game of pool and to add their signature to the hundreds of thousands that adorn the walls of the building.